-- □ OCD may request that an operator retain a third-party to verify any data or information collected or reported, submit a report of the verifications and recommendations for improving collection and reporting, and implement any recommendations approved by OCD. - ➤ If the operator may file for a division hearing if it disagrees with the division's requested actions. - □ OCD modified the rule to add this provision.
+- OCD may request that an operator retain a third-party to verify any data or information collected or reported, make recommendations to correct or improve collection and reporting, and implement any recommendations approved by OCD. - The operator may file for a division hearing if it disagrees with the division's requested actions. - OCD modified the rule to add this provision.

-19.15.27.9.D (Part 27 only) Natural gas management plan Objectives: ☐ Ensure operators diligently plan for sufficient natural gas gathering capacity before new wells are put into production □ Ensure operators considers and plans for alternatives to venting or flaring if gathering capacity is unavailable, insufficient, or uncertain Implementation: Ensure operators update OCD if anticipated gathering capacity becomes unavailable, insufficient, or uncertain during APD pendency OCD may deny or conditionally approve APD if gathering capacity is unavailable, insufficient, or uncertain
+19.15.27.9.D (Part 27 only) Natural gas management plan Objectives: Ensure operators diligently plan for natural gas gathering capacity before bringing new wells into production.
+Ensure operators consider and plan for alternatives to venting or flaring if gathering capacity is unavailable, insufficient, or uncertain.
+Implementation: Ensure operators update OCD if anticipated gathering capacity becomes unavailable, insufficient, or uncertain during APD pendency.
+OCD may deny or conditionally approve APD if gathering capacity is unavailable, insufficient, or uncertain.